Joel-Haeberli/it-security-docs/docs/themes/From BankCoin to IncentiveCoin.md

 *Predecessor: [[From BankCoin to IncentiveCoin#TransactionCoin|TransactionCoin]]*

-The election coin does not write transaction immediately if they arrive but creates a transaction pool of so called *unconfirmed* transactions.
-Participants of the network periodically randomly *elect* a leader among themselves.
+The election coin does not write transaction immediately if they arrive but creates a **transaction pool of** so called **unconfirmed transactions**.
+Participants of the network periodically **randomly elect a leader** among themselves.
 The leader then broadcasts his transaction pool which is then taken as new transaction pool by all other participants.

 **ElectionCoin solves**: